 Georgina "Georgie" Alfonsin Angones is a Cuban-American who earned a B.A. from the University of Miami in 1972.
 She was a 1974 Rockefeller Foundation Fellow in Middle Management and is a member of both the Society of Iron Arrow at the University of Miami and the leadership honor society of Omicron Delta Kappa.
 Prior to joining the administration at the Law School in 1980, she had served the University of Miami in various capacities beginning in 1973.

 She has served on the Judicial Nominating Committee for the District Court, Southern District of Florida and the Third District Court of Appeals.
 She is Past Chair of MCCJ (the Miami Coalition of Christians and Jews) and the Miami Dade Public Library.
 She has served on the Board of Miami Children's Hospital and the Junior League of Miami, as well as the Naval Academy Selection Committee.

 Ms. Angones has also served on the ABA's Council for Racial and Ethnic Diversity In the Educational Pipeline.
 She is a recipient of FIAC's, Arthur Helton Humanitarian Award and the Junior League's Women Who Make a Difference Award in recognition of her community leadership.

-She is married to Frank R. Angones, JD '76, a partner in the law firm of Angones, McClure and Garcia, P.A., a past President of CABA, the first Cuban-American to have been elected President of the Dade County Bar and The Florida Bar (2007).
+She is married to Frank R. Angones, JD '76, a partner in the law firm of Angones, McClure and Garcia, P.A.
+He is a past President of CABA (1982) and the first Cuban-American to have been elected as President of both the Dade County Bar (1994) and The Florida Bar (2007).